namanadlakha3/airspace-hugo/exampleSite/content/english/_index.md

 ############################### Banner ##############################
 banner:
   enable: true
-  bg_image: "images/slider-bg.jpg"
+  bg_image: "images/slider-bg-1.jpg"
   bg_overlay: true
-  title: "A Digital Marketing <br/> & Design Agency"
+  title: "Domain Medics - The right partner in building YOUR PRACTICE"
   content: "We love the Web and the work we do.We work closely with our clients to deliver  the best possible solutions for their needs"
   button:
     enable: true